Nicolasbcrrl/h1_First_Steps/README.md

   * This simbol "$", is the user command prompt.
 It is placed automatically by the system.
   * The "#" symbol is a character for placing a comment.
 Everything that is put after it will be ignored by the system, as it is considered as text.

-# Moving and looking around
+## Moving and looking around

 When we use the command line, we must always keep in mind that we are always in a directory.
 By default when opening the command line, you will be in the working directory.

-* The command "pwd" allows you to know in which directories you are.
+> The command "pwd" allows you to know in which directories you are.

-    $ pwd
+    $ pwd  # it will print your localisation
-/home/tero